Computing & Analytics

 Efficiency has been the operative word in the upstream for some time, and oil and gas companies have made significant strides in trimming overall project cycle times and shrinking nonproductive time and costs, especially in drilling and completion.
 Now the challenge is to find meaningful efficiency gains not in one or two particular areas, but across the entire spectrum of an oil and gas company’s operations–from land management and accounting, to drilling and production.
 It is compounded by the fact that companies must reshape their organizations to do more with less, and define and emphasize their particular operational niches like never before.

 An effective ERP system tightly integrates data across all departments and application areas.
 That integration is key to efficiency.
 Most operators look for inefficiencies among their people and processes, but an ERP system allows for a systematic approach.
-Whether it is called business process management, continual improvement process or goes by another name, the concept strives to make organizations ultra-efficient in all aspects.
+Whether it is called business process management, continual improvement process or another name, the concept strives to make organizations ultra-efficient in all aspects.
 That means minimizing errors, eliminating and preventing waste, continuously improving productivity, and rooting out inefficiencies from top to bottom.

 Keep in mind that improving a process is not only about improving its efficiency.
 It is also about making it more effective, generally by accelerating it, increasing the output or cutting the cost.
 Companies are being forced to take a critical look at everything they do.
 If something is not working, a new process or technology likely offers a solution.